IvanZ505/intro-cs-lessons/README.md

 Week 11
 ====

+Big O:
+- Analyzes how fast a program runs in relation to input size
+- Notation used to measure the efficiency of a program (both space and time)
+- Machine-dependent (isn't a measure of machine speed directly)
+- Typically used to find WORST-TIME

 Efficiency of Algorithms

 - Find a function of the problem size that behaves like the algorithm's actual time requirement.